ebuyakin/maichat/docs/cli_filtering_language.md

 Syntax: `c'<pattern>'`

 - Case-insensitive substring match by default.
-- `*` acts as a wildcard for any sequence of characters.
+- `*` acts as a wildcard matching any sequence (order-preserving when used between terms). e.g. `c'mad*d'`.
-- No regex support (future option).
-To express non-contiguous terms in order, use `*` between them: `c'*transformer*attention*'`.
-- To require multiple independent terms in any order, AND multiple `c` predicates: `c'transformer' & c'attention'`.
+- No regex support.
+To express non-contiguous terms in any order, AND multiple `c` predicates: `c'transformer' & c'attention'`.

 Examples:
 ```